arnoldt100/anansi/documentation/source/Classes/MDSimulationStateFactory.cpp.rst

 MDSimulationStateFactory Documentation
 ######################################

 The factory for building the AnansiMolecularDynamics state objects.
+The key members of this class are the private type aliases abstract_products\_ and concrete_products\_.
+Each alias in abstract_products\_ must have one and only one corresponding located derived type in concrete_products\_.
+For example, ProcessCmdLine, array index 2, is the abstract type and the derived corresponding type is MDProcessCmdLine, array index 2.

 ======================
 Interface Header Files